-1) Access - VET students should be granted access to HE;

-2) Content and design - there should also be programmes on offer in HE that build on the competences taught in iVET.
+- 1) Access VET students should be granted access to HE - 2) Content and design there should also be programmes on offer in HE that build on the competences taught in VET.

-Concretely, it is important to look at what HE offers to VET students - to see if the structures are sufficiently flexible in order for VET students to carry on their studies and improve their qualifications.
+Concretely, it is important to look at what HE offers to VET students - to see if the structures are sufficiently flexible to enable VET students to carry on their studies and improve their qualifications.

 Further, the transparency of competence profiles is highly important in contributing to permeability.
-The generalisation of the description of qualifications in terms of skills, knowledge and competence (learning outcomes) will facilitate the interface between VET and HE, making visible the overlapping areas of the competence profiles of VET and HE qualifications, notably by identifying the skills, knowledge and technological competences developed by each system and which are transferable between occupation, sectors and countries.
+The generalisation of the description of qualifications in terms of skills, knowledge and competence (learning outcomes) - whether technical, technological or transversal - will facilitate the interface between VET and HE rendering the overlapping areas of the competence profiles of VET and HE qualifications visible.
 This should be taken into account by Member States when implementing the European Qualifications Framework.
 The EQF and the NQFs need to be comprehensive and open and include all levels of education.
-This should also be reflected when moving forward in the implementation of ECVET and ECTS, both systems using "points" that need to be a common currency at all levels of the educations system.
+This should also be reflected when moving forward in the implementation of ECVET and ECTS, both systems using "points" that need to be a common currency at all levels of the education system.

 Permeability should also concern pedagogical approaches.
-In this regard, HE could usefully integrate some patterns from VET including notably more work-related education.
-Gaining work experience, which is practice in VET, should become more common also in more academic HE.
-Work experience and project-based learning in industry can be very valuable in helping students to develop and internalise the theoretical knowledge gained in HE n a context where a more holistic and interdisciplinary approach is often needed.
+In this regard, HE could usefully integrate some patterns from VET, including more work-related education.
+Gaining work experience, which is the practice in VET, should also become more common in more academic HE.
+Work experience and project-based learning in industry can be very valuable in helping students to develop and internalise the theoretical knowledge gained in HE in a context where a more holistic and interdisciplinary approach is often needed.
 Whether or not on vocational courses, students should have work placement opportunities and the support necessary to reflect on these experiences.
-Permeability of pedagogical approaches can also concern exchanges between representatives of vocational training and high education (trainers and teachers).
+The permeability of pedagogical approaches can also concern exchanges between representatives of vocational training and high education (trainers and teachers) through the development of concrete partnerships between VET providers, research institutes and companies.

-Continuous education also needs to be developed in HE whereas it is already an integral part of VET.
+Continuous education also needs to be developed in HE, whereas it is already an integral part of VET.
 With increasing technological change and the development of a 'knowledge-based society', continuous learning and retraining are a high priority to ensure economic competitiveness.

 High quality VET is central to a successful manufacturing industry in Europe.
-In order to realise its full potential it is necessary that the authorities and education and training systems make significant progress in increasing permeability.
+In order to realise its full potential, public authorities and education and training systems must make significant progress towards increasing permeability.

-The European Commission will in autumn 2011 publish its communication on the Modernisation of Higher Education.
+The European Commission published its Communication on the Modernisation of Higher Education in autumn 2011.

-It is imperative that VET is included in this debate, not least considering the goals the EC has set in the Europe 2020 Strategy.
+It is imperative that VET is included in this debate, not least considering the goals the EC has set in its Europe 2020 Strategy.
 Permeability between VET and HE has to be promoted as part of modern HE systems.
-This will allow:
+This will permit:

-- to reach the EU target of at least 40% of 30-34 year olds having completed tertiary or equivalent education by 2020 - to promote employability of graduates - to promote mobility between industry and academia - to open up opportunities to non-traditional learners (look over teaching and learning methods as many of these learners will have work experience) - to promote flexible learning pathways and lifelong learning.
+- Attainment of the EU target of at least 40% of 30-34 year olds having completed tertiary or equivalent education by 2020 - Promotion of the employability of graduates - Promotion of mobility between industry and academia - Opening up of opportunities to non-traditional learners (by examining teaching and learning methods as many of these learners will have work experience)

+• Promotion of flexible learning pathways and lifelong learning.